MosesSupposes/Purescript-By-Example/text/chapter10.md

 > import Foreign.JSON
 ```

-A good way to obtain a `Foreign` value is to parse a JSON document. `purescript-foreign-generic` defines the following two functions:
+A good way to obtain a `Foreign` value is to parse a JSON document. `foreign-generic` defines the following two functions:

 ```haskell
 parseJSON :: String -> F Foreign